antonioiuliano2/EDER-VIANN/README.md

    Pandas are used extensively in this package for routine data manipulation.

 7) pip3 install psutil

+   This utility helps to monitor the script memory usage

 8) pip3 install 'h5py==2.10.0' --force-reinstall